Xiaomi Mi 10T Pro Review

 If that sounds tempting, it should.
 This is a key trick that’s until now was limited to the uber expensive Samsung Galaxy Note 20 Ultra.
 Having thoroughly put the Xiaomi Mi 10T Pro through its paces, we can confirm the screen refresh rate is awesome and the device is a stellar value mid-ranger that’ll deliver on most users’ needs.

-Niggling issues with the design and cameras stop it from being THE best phone you can get this price, however.
+Niggling issues with the design and cameras stop it from being THE best phone you can get at this price, however.

-Mid-range phones always come with a few design compromises.
+Even the best mid-range phones always come with a few design compromises.
 This remains the case with the Xiaomi Mi 10T Pro, which does very little to innovate from a design perspective.

 It’s a chunky beast of a phone featuring a Gorilla Glass 5 front with a hole punch front camera, metallic sides and an unassuming flat grey plastic back that’s free of any design flourishes, outside of a sizable rear camera housing which protrudes a good few millimeters out.